 For most environmental firms, Phase I Environmental Site Assessments need to be offered on the menu.
 These popular reports are often a foot in the door to new clients and future revenue.
 Unfortunately, firms face a lot of competition in bidding for Phase I ESAs, which keeps prices at or lower than production costs for some.

-We hear it all the time.
+We hear it over and over again.
 No matter how much the economy changes, the price of Phase I ESAs remains the same.
 And that’s a problem when you hope to win new business without making these reports a loss leader.

 The Phase I ESA pricing challenge